Being an executor of a will

 It’s often a good idea to contact at least three firms of solicitors to get quotes.

 Some solicitors charge a fee that's a percentage of the value of the property, money and possessions that the person who died left behind.
 Others charge on an hourly basis or quote a fixed fee.
 If they charge a fixed fee check the circumstances when you may be charged more than this.
-The cost of a solicitor is usually paid for by the estate (that means that the solicitor's fees have to be covered by the money and/or possessions that the person who died left behind).
+The cost of a solicitor is usually paid for by the estate (that means that the solicitor's fees must be covered by the money and/or possessions that the person who died left behind).

 To find solicitors in your area with wills and probate experience, try the Law Society’s Find a Solicitor service.